 Cannot have any pending or finalized action enacted by a state or accrediting agency to “suspend, revoke, withdraw or terminate the institution’s legal authority to operate or to deny accreditation or reaccreditation”.

-Online schools or programs can apply to be accredited by the DEAC.
+Online schools and programs can apply to be accredited by the DEAC.
 The steps involved in this process include:

 Institutions must first elect an internal point person to attend the DEAC Compliance Officer course and handle the application process on its behalf.
 Afterwards, the school can begin writing the self-evaluation report (SER), which involves gathering and analyzing data relating to many different aspects of the institution, such as its strengths and challenges, practices and procedures, goals and outcomes, and overall effectiveness.
 This process involves soliciting information from many stakeholders and key members of staff to elicit a holistic self-analysis.